 On the other hand, if a Company is forced to de-list and assuming 1) no offer is given & 2) you are still holding on to the shares, then I guess that’s that – you can start to pray that the company re-emerges without much dilution.
 Pray hard.

 On its own de-listing is neutral, it is neither positive nor negative.
-It would have to depend on the circumstances (Voluntary or mandatory) before passing any judgement.
+It would have to depend on the circumstances (Voluntary or mandatory) before passing any judgment.
 By ensuring that issuers maintain a certain standard, SGX helps to protect investors.
 Additionally if you are interested, here’s a blog that has a list of SGX companies that have been de-listed since 2007!

 Submit your email address for important market updates and FREE case studies!
 We will only provide you with information relevant to value investing.
 You can unsubscribe at any time.
 Your contact details will be safeguarded The information provided is for general information purposes only and is not intended to be any investment or financial advice.
 All views and opinions articulated in the article were expressed in Value Invest Asia’s personal capacity and do not in any way represent those of his employer and other related entities.

 Disclosure: As at 12 August 2016, Mun Hong is not a Shareholder of the above mentioned Companies.